 The wild turkey is a large, grounded bird native to the United States of America.
 Because of this, Benjamin Franklin once claimed it to be the most American of birds, and even a more fitting national bird than the Bald Eagle.
 However, notably, the bird’s name does little to reflect this supposed strong American value.
-The question remains: Why is Turkey Called a Turkey?
+The question remains: How come the name Turkey?

 Historians believe that the name originally belonged to a different bird entirely.
 The guinea fowl, which bears some resemblance to the wild turkey, was a bird native to Africa.
 Following domestication, these birds became a trade commodity, and European countries started to import guinea fowl for food.
 This trade route from Africa to Europe happened to cross through Turkey, and because the birds were imported through Turkey, some European countries started began to refer to guinea fowls as turkey fowls.

 Turkey isn’t the only country pointing fingers at India either.
-In French, Catalan and Italian, a turkey is called la dinde, gall d’indi, and pollo d’India respectively, all claiming the bird is from India.
+In French, Catalan and Italian, it is known as la dinde, gall d’indi, and pollo d’India respectively, all claiming the bird originated in India.
 Hebrew also calls it tarnegol hodu, meaning “rooster of India,” while Russia calls it an indeyka or indyushka, and the names’ similarities to India speak for themselves.

 The Dutch and North Germanic languages, such as Norwegian, Icelandic, and Finnish, are more specific, and their names for the turkey are derived from Calicut, a city in India.
-Probably to the Dutch people’s confusion, in Malay, the turkey is known as ayam Belanda, meaning “Dutch chicken.”
+Probably to the Dutch people’s confusion, in Malay, they are known as ayam Belanda, meaning “Dutch chicken.”

 And that’s not all.
 The Scotland and Ireland, turkeys are called cearc fhrancach, which means ‘French chicken,’ and Arabic dialects just can’t seem to agree on the origin of this peculiar bird.
 Palestinian and Levantine Arabic, the turkey is called the “Ethiopian” or “Abyssinian roosters.”
-Modern Standard Arabic actually calls them dīk rūmī, which ties the bird back to the Roman Empire.
+Modern Standard Arabic actually refers to them as dīk rūmī, which ties the bird back to the Roman Empire.

 So, thanks to mistaken identities and miscommunication, the wild turkey – the symbol of American Thanksgiving – is oddly one of the most international of birds.
 At least, when it comes to its name.